emdash

 The Lens

 Developer-first teams comfortable with beta software should experiment here.
-Ghost is better for publishers today.
-Payload CMS is the more production-hardened TypeScript option.
-EmDash's appeal is the Astro integration and Cloudflare-native deployment story, especially for teams already running edge infrastructure.
+Ghost is still the better pick for straight publishing today, and Payload is the more production-hardened TypeScript option.
+EmDash's edge is the Astro plus Cloudflare deployment story and now a credible migration path off WordPress.
+Solo devs on the edge stack: worth a real trial.
+Larger teams: wait for the plugin ecosystem to fill in.

 Free vs Self-Hosted vs Paid